ellysh/video-game-bots/ClickerBots/example.md

     Pickup()
 wend
 ```
 Pay attention to a new implementation of `SelectTarget` and `Attack` functions.
 Command for selecting a monster will be sending in the `SelectTarget` function until success result has happened.
 Similarly, the attack action will be sending in the `Attack` function until the target monster is alive.
 Also there are log messages printing in the both functions.
 It allows to distinguish a source of each `IsTargetExist` function call in the log file.
-All these improvements lead to more precise work of the bot and help to select a correct action according to the current game situation.
+All these improvements lead to more precise work of the bot, and they help to select a correct action according to the current game situation.

 ### Further Improvements